-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 The content of the other pages will be loaded in place of

 block content.
-Also, note that we will display a page variable in the
+Also, note that we’ll display a page variable in the

 title element, and a